 (Copyright François Rouvière - Christian Viladrich)

-- a Ha lamp is used as the light source ;
+- a Ha discharge lamp from Edmund Optics is used as the light source ;

 - the etalon is placed next to the diffuser ;

-- a camera focussed at the infinite takes an image of the interference pattern (not shown).
+- a camera with its lens focussed at the infinite takes an image of the interference pattern.

 The etalon is used as an Fabry-Perot interferometer.
 A system of circular fringes can be observed by looking directly into the etalon or with a camera focused at infinity.
 The wavelength is fixed (given by the Ha lamp, whose FWHM is negligeable).
 Thus, the transmission profile is a function of the angle i of incident light.When used as a Fabry-Perot filter instead, the trannsmission curve of the etalon is as a function of the wavelength λ, the angle of incident light being fixed.

 The test takes advantage of the following observations:

 - if the CWL of the etalon at normal incidence is precisely set on the Ha line, the central fringe reduces into a central spot,

 - if there is a small CWL offset, a small central dip appears in the central spot,

 - as the CWL offset increases, the central fringe evolved into a ring whose diameter increases with the CWL offset.